 Prune juice is made of prunes, which are dried plums, and not Indian prunes like some people may think.
 If prune juice isn’t made from this I-something fruit, then what varieties of plums are suitable for making prune juice?
 Let’s find out in the section below.

 Prunes are made of plums that are sweet and a bit sour.
 The plums that originate from Europe are the most common choice for drying as the prunes made of these varieties are sweet and their health benefits are numerous.
 However, not all plums are suitable for making prunes.

 Plum juice is made of fresh plums, usually the varieties that are rich in water.
-The juicy varieties are the best choice for obvious reasons, they are easier for extracting the juice.
+The juicy varieties are the best as they are easier for extracting juice and making desserts from plums.
 However, the dissimilarities do not stop here.
-Here are the most common diversities of prune and plum juice.
+Here are some common diversities of prune and plum juice.

 Prune Juice Vs. Plum Juice – The Comparison Chart